jesperancinha/from-paris-to-berlin-circuit-breaker/Readme.md

-# from-paris-to-berlin-kystrix
+# from-paris-to-berlin-circuit-breaker

-This project is an investigation of Hystrix in the Kotlin language
+This project is an investigation of Circuit-Breakers in the Kotlin language

 ## Introduction

 The idea of this project is to take passengers from Paris to Berlin.
 However, in our simulation, the weather is bad and so the lines will be failing.
 The role of kystrix here is to avoid a massive traffic flow to blocked roads and instead to get the cars somewhere else.

-The idea of [Kystrix](https://github.com/johanhaleby/kystrix) is the same as Hystrix.
+The idea of [Kystrix](https://github.com/johanhaleby/kystrix) is the same as [Hystrix](https://github.com/Netflix/Hystrix).
 These are circuit-breakers responsible to stop the flow of requests to certain endpoints and make them fail or redirect to somewhere else.

+Hystrix is however no longer in development and instead we have [Resillience4J](https://github.com/resilience4j/resilience4j).

 ## Buy me a coffee